dennisYux/course-charts/README.md

 Course Charts
 =============
 To provide statistical charts for students' course projects.
-Still in development ...
+Basically, it's an example app to learn Ruby on Rails development.

 A quick glance at the site http://boarder.herokuapp.com/